endless-sky/endless-sky-wiki/ShipPersonalities.md

 * `unconstrained`: the ship will fly outside the "invisible fence" that ships usually stay within. **(v.
 0.9.1)**
 * `coward`: if this ship is not the flagship of a fleet, it will desert its flagship and flee the system if its shields drop to zero. **(v.
 0.9.0)**
 * `appeasing`: if this ship's hull and shield strength drops low enough, it will dump cargo to try to distract or appease its attacker. **(v.
 0.9.5)**
+* `opportunistic`: this ship's turrets will track targets independently instead of focusing fire.
+They also scan back and forth when no target is present. **(v.
+0.9.7)**

 Flags that control [NPCs](https://github.com/endless-sky/endless-sky/wiki/CreatingMissions#npcs):